Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Results

 In Fig. \ref{fig:MR}, we plot the mass-radius (MR) of the NS (left) and the mass-tidal deformability (right) of all EOS considered using the spectral representation of the EOS (see Sec. \ref{RMF}).
 The gray zones in the left panel represent the 90\% (dark) and 50\% (light) confidence intervals for the binary components of the GW170817 event \citep{Abbott2019properties}.
 The predictions of NS radius measurements from NICER X-ray data for the PSR J0030+0451 and PSR J0740+6620 pulsars are also included, with the $1\sigma$ (68\%) confidence zone of the 2-D posterior distribution in the MR domain of the millisecond pulsar PSR J0030+0451 shown in brown and yellow from references \citep{Riley2019} and \citep{Miller2019} respectively, and PSR J0740+6620 in magenta \citep{Riley2021, Miller2021}.
-Finally, the blue bars represent the tidal deformability of PSR J0740+6620 at 2.08$M_\odot$ and 1.36 $M_\odot$ (right panel) \citep{Abbott1_2018}.
-All MR curves have a maximum mass greater than 2$M_\odot$, since this was imposed while Bayesian sampling.
-Despite the lack of constraints on radius and tidal deformability during sampling, the prediction of NS mass and radius is still able to meet the entire EOS set with the minimal requirements that were set.
-The obtained radius of a 1.4$M_\odot$ NS in our set is 12.03-13.20 km, and the deformability of the tidal channel for a 1.36$M_\odot$ star is $431-659$ within 90\% confidence interval.
+Finally, the blue bar in the left panel represent the 90$\%$ CI radius of a 2.08$M_\odot$ NS as reported in \cite{Miller2021} combining the NICER data and X-ray observations.
+The blue bar in the right panel shows the bounds on the tidal deformability of a 1.36$M_\odot$ NS as given in \cite{Abbott1_2018}.
+All MR curves have a maximum mass greater than 2$M_\odot$, since this was imposed as a constraint during Bayesian sampling.
+Despite the dearth of constraints on radius and tidal deformability during sampling, the prediction of NS mass and radius are well within the observational bounds over the entire EOS set with the minimal requirements that were set.
+The obtained radius of a 1.4 $M_\odot$ NS in our set is 12.03-13.20 km, and the deformability of the tidal channel for a 1.36$M_\odot$ star is $431-659$ within 90\% confidence interval.
 The maximum mass of a NS ranges from 2 to 2.25$M_\odot$, which is consistent with the results reported in \cite{Rezzolla:2017aly}.
 It is worth noting that we applied perturbative Quantum Chromodynamics (pQCD) constraints to our EOS set, which limited the maximum mass of a NS to a certain range and eliminated some of the stiffer EOS.